mswieboda/cray/README.md

 Check out the examples in the `examples` directory.

-You can run `make` to run all of the examples one after another.
+You can run `make run_examples` to run all of the examples one after another.

 The function names are the same as the names in the [cheatsheet](http://www.raylib.com/cheatsheet/cheatsheet.html), with the following differences: